itmo-infocom/UNIX-Linux-online-course/texts/week06/029_shell_functions.md

 shift – shift parameters
 sleep – delay execution for a specified amount of time
 ```
-And it would be helpful to be able to understand what exactly we are running when we run the command.
+And it would be helpful to be able to understand what exactly we are running when we call the command.
 And we have the following commands:
 ```
 which, type – which command?
 ```